Gela Seksztajn

-Gela Seksztajn (1907–1943; also known as Gele Seckstein) was a Polish-Jewish artist and painter.
+Gela Seksztajn (1907–1943; also known as Gele Seckstein) was a Polish artist and painter.
 She is known mostly for her portraits and other paintings hidden within the Ringelblum Archive, in the Warsaw Ghetto during the Holocaust.
 The paintings were found after the end of World War II, and are now held mostly in the archive of the Jewish Historical Institute, in Warsaw, Poland.

 Early life

 Gela was born in Warsaw in a working-class family.
 Her father was a cobbler, and her mother died in 1918.
-The writer Joshua Singer discovered her talent.
+The writer Israel Joshua Singer discovered her talent.
 Through him she met actor and director Jonas Turkow, who introduced her in turn to the sculptor Henryk Kuna.
-Thanks to Kuna's help, she received a two-month scholarship to study in the ASP in Krakow.
+Thanks to Kuna's help, she received a two-month scholarship to study in the ASP in Kraków.
 Gela paid her benefactors back in the 1930s by drawing their portraits.
-Gela spent about 13 years in Krakow; according to her own testimony, she studied in the academy for two years, but her name was not recorded in any of the enrollment lists of the school's archives.
+Gela spent about 13 years in Kraków; according to her own testimony, she studied in the academy for two years, but her name was not recorded in any of the enrollment lists of the school's archives.
 Starting in 1931, she visited Warsaw regularly to display her work in group exhibitions several times during the 1930s, and she moved to Warsaw in 1937.
 She was a member of the Association of Jewish Artists, and the Jewish Society of Fine Arts, both in Warsaw.
 During this period she painted numerous portraits of Jewish figures in Warsaw, mostly intellectuals and writers.
-Among these portraits are those of Rachela Korn, Baruch Gelman, Szymon Horonczyk, Icyk Manger and Moshe Broderson.
+Among these portraits are those of Rachel Korn, Baruch Gelman, Simon Horontchik, Itzik Manger and Moshe Broderson.